renanlecaro/obm/Readme.md

 It doesn't handle huge charts very well (30+ nodes) and runs single threaded in WASM mode.
 I also have a compiled binary for linux that makes use of all the threads available to generate large graphs faster.

+## Why build this ?

+Sequence diagrams are great to explain processes with 3-4 participants, but don't scale well when the number of participants goes up.
+I once had to explain how a SAAS queuing system for call centers works :  callers reach a call center, are forwarded to a twilio number, twilio reaches our API, talks to the caller, then hang up.

+This kind of process is hard to explain with a simple sequence diagram.
+That's when i thought that animating or modifying a flowchart would make sense.

 # similar tools